pikvm/pikvm/docs/edid.md

     00000000000000000000000000000045
     ```

 ??? example "1920x1080 as preferred.
-Useful for Gigabyte GA-H77-DS3H, Intel NUC or [ASRock H670 PG Riptide](https://github.com/pikvm/pikvm/issues/715)"
+Useful for motherboards such as [ASRock H670 PG Riptide](https://github.com/pikvm/pikvm/issues/715), Gigabyte GA-H77-DS3H, MSI series such as B550M, B660M, Z690-A and X570.
+Also the Intel NUC."
     ```
     00FFFFFFFFFFFF005262888800888888
     1C150103800000780AEE91A3544C9926